The information given below has been disclosed pursuant to Rule 26 of the AIM Rules for Companies. The last update was on 12 September 2025.

 Audit committee

-This committee comprises Geoff Martin (Chair) and David Johnson.
+This committee comprises Kevin Allen (Chair) and David Johnson.
 The audit committee is responsible for the appointment of the external auditors, agreeing the nature and scope of the audit and reviewing and making recommendations to the board on matters related to the issue of financial information to the public.
 It assists all directors in discharging their responsibility to ensure that accounting records are adequate and that the financial statements give a true and fair view.

 Audit committee – Terms of Reference